mitmedialab/PRG-Group-Map/README.md

     1. Unless you already have a gitpod account (and are logged in), you should be prompted with the below screen.
 Login through github and authorize gitpod when/if prompted.
     2. If you do NOT have a github account, please make one and let @pmalacho-mit know.
 Once he gives you the necessary permissions, you can continue with the below steps.
 2. **Give Gitpod write access:** Gitpod should then open you up a worskpace (cool, right?).
 Unfortunately, we need to make one permissions change before we can start editing.
-    a.
-Click the 3 horizontal lines / 'hamburger menu' in the top left corner, and select `Gitpod: Stop Workplace`.
+    1. Click the 3 horizontal lines / 'hamburger menu' in the top left corner, and select `Gitpod: Stop Workplace`.
-    b.
-Once redirected, click `Go to Dashboard`.
+    2. Once redirected, click `Go to Dashboard`.
-    c.
-From your gitpod dashboard, (1) click on your user icon, (2) navigate to _Settings_ > _Integrations_, (3) click on the menu beside 'Github', (4) select `Edit Permissions , and then enable `public_repo`
+    3. From your gitpod dashboard, (1) click on your user icon, (2) navigate to _Settings_ > _Integrations_, (3) click on the menu beside 'Github', (4) select `Edit Permissions , and then enable `public_repo`
         - NOTE: If anyone has security concerns about enabling this setting, please discuss with @pmalacho-mit
 3. **Restart workspace**: Once you can write to repositories from gitpod (which only needs to be enabled once), we should re-start our workspace.